In a recent interview on Nowness’ FB page, superstar chef Mario Batali was asked what olive oils he “swears by”. The answer:

 The problem for many folks we know is that these oils are just too expensive.
 What to do then?
 How to find a well-flavored economical olive oil for everyday use?

-Our solution is to doctor a decent supermarket extra-virgin olive oil (say, Monini or Berio) by infusing them with olives, a trick we learned from Anne Disrude, one of the most brilliant cooks we know.
+Our solution is to doctor a decent supermarket extra-virgin olive oil (say, Monini) by infusing them with olives, a trick we learned from Anne Disrude, one of the most brilliant cooks we know.

 Fill a beautiful jar half full of olives, and then cover them with an ordinary extra-virgin olive oil.
 The olives flavor the oil, giving it a truer olive flavor, and the oil in turn preserves the olives, which you can scoop out as you need them to serve as an hors d’oeuvres or use to flavor focaccia, pizza, pastas, stews and sauces.
 Knowing this simple technique means you never have to be caught with mediocre oil again.